CBD and Pain Management

 Acute pain (both nociceptive and neuropathic) is often treated with analgesics and anesthetics, which seems to be the common thread amongst these established pain medications; effective for acute pain, but unsafe for prolonged use (chronic pain).
 That is, except for cannabis-based products.

 CBD for Neuropathic and Nociceptive Pain

 We discuss neuropathic pain above, which is essentially pain caused by damage or disease affecting the somatosensory nervous system.
 The function of the somatosensory nervous system is to interpret bodily sensations, such as touch, pressure, vibration, temperature, and pain.
 Both the conception and continuation of neuropathic pain is often due to the glutamatergic system.
 Glutamate is the predominant neurotransmitter in the nervous system, as it is used in more than 90% of synapses.
 It is a powerful excitatory neurotransmitter that is responsible for sending signals between nerve cells, and under normal conditions, it plays an important role in learning and memory.
-It is the neuroprotectant qualities of CBD that inhibit glutamate release, allowing CBD to dull the prickling, tingling, and burning sensations associated with neuropathic pain.
+It is the neuroprotectant qualities of CBD that may inhibit glutamate release, allowing CBD to potentially dull the prickling, tingling, and burning sensations associated with neuropathic pain.